 Some dog owners have found success in treating localized cases of quite mild mange with olive oil.
 You need only apply a thin layer of olive oil to affected areas of the skin.
 This oil may smother the mites in the area while moisturizing your dog’s skin, quelling the unceasing itchiness.
 Body-wide infections will not be helped by this treatment, however, and is impractical in several ways, not least of which is the cost of the chance of a cure.
 Do not let your dog consume a significant amount of olive oil, as stomach issues may follow.

 Other dog owners have attempted extracts from the plant aloe vera for mange treatment.
 This extract helps in soothing the skin, causing a reduction in irritation and itchiness caused by the mange mites.
 It also boasts some antibacterial qualities, although mild, which can help prevent the occurrence of infections.
 Some sources hold that aloe vera kills ectoparasites, but any thick gel, liquid, or paste can cause suffocation in the mites living on your dog’s skin.
 An important note is that Aloe vera extracts are toxic to dogs.
 Do not allow your dog to ingest this substance.
-An e-collar may be necessary for this treatment.
+An e-collar or modern dog cone alternative may be necessary for this treatment.
 Not only vomiting or diarrhea may follow ingestion, but depression and tremors in the muscles may also follow.
 This is the most dangerous of the home remedies for dog mange.

 Many owners try yogurt on their mange-afflicted canines, simply slathering the substance on small areas that are affected.
 Systemic mange should not be treated with yogurt.
 Like olive oil, yogurt that is plain and unsweetened is not only safe for dogs, it is healthy.
 Full of probiotics that are naturally occurring, if your dog licks it from its skin, it will cause no problems.
 While on the dog’s skin, the yogurt will smother the mites there.
 It may also help moisturize the skin.
 This home remedy may not work, but it will certainly do no harm.